yp-edu/yp-edu.github.io/pages/_stories/my-phd.md

 > As discussed in the following section I think it is important to have sub-projects.
 It helps broaden your vision and can prevent your subject from driving you crazy.
 I am thus planning to keep working on chess models occasionally.
 >

 I thus, in collaboration with my supervisor, decided to write my proposal on "Interpretability for Multi-Agent Systems Safety", available [here](/assets/files/my-phd_proposal.pdf).
-At the time I also included related works on LLMs (both LLM interpretability and LLM-based Multi-Agent Systems), as I was familiar with the field.
-Yet, I now only see it as a potential extension that I might only play around.
+At the time, I also included related works on LLMs (both LLM interpretability and LLM-based Multi-Agent Systems), as I was familiar with the field.
+Yet, I now only see it as a potential extension that I might only play around with.

 ### The Daily Basis

-I am convinced that the success of any enterprise lies in the daily efforts.
+I am convinced that the success of any enterprise lies in daily efforts.
 Making the objectives and efforts small and reachable waver the quotidian stress but also make the mountains more easy to climb!

 In addition to small goals, it could also be interesting to divert your attention and energy to proxy goals.
 It could be about being involved in other projects or collaborations or about exploring a new research or technical field.

-In addition to my main axes of research I plan to work on the followings:
+In addition to my main axes of research, I plan to work on the following:

 - This blog: it helps me explore new subjects and master knowledge by digging more deeply.
 - Teaching: I like teaching and it is a great opportunity to review foundational subjects.
 - Projects on chess XAI: I feel I could do more in chess XAI.
 - Projects on NLP XAI: Using my previous expertise to explore more.

- Otherwise I still want to take time with my hobbies:
+ Otherwise, I still want to take time with my hobbies:

  - Working on my startup.
- - Practicing climbing and bouldering (indoor and outdoor).
+ - Practising climbing and bouldering (indoor and outdoor).
  - Learning foreign languages (I'll focus on Japanese this year).
  - Doing a podcast?
 (Really unlikely but who knows...).

 ## Resources

-You can read my proposal about "Interpretability for Multi-Agent Systems Safety" [here](/assets/files/my-phd_proposal.pdf), to which correspond a public PhD offer (soon available).
+You can read my proposal about "Interpretability for Multi-Agent Systems Safety" [here](/assets/files/my-phd_proposal.pdf), to which correspond a public PhD offer (soon available) "Interpretability for Deep Multi-Agent Systems".